On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Introduction

 \subsection{Existing Surveys and Tutorials}

-When searching the current literature for the use of immersive digital technologies for the design, deployment and operation of UAVs we realized that this topic is still under-reported, particularly in state-of-the art surveys.
-The related surveys we found and their focus are briefly mentioned in this section.
+When searching the literature for the use of immersive digital technologies in the design, deployment, and operation of UAVs, we found that this topic remains underexplored, particularly in existing surveys.
+In this section, we briefly review the most closely related surveys and their respective focus.

-Several surveys address topics that have some overlap with our focus, but discuss different targets, particularly within Robotics, e.g., multi-agent systems, and Intelligent Transportation Systems (ITS), e.g., autonomous vehicles.
-We refer here those that seem to bear more relevance to us, despite their differences.
+Several surveys overlap with our focus but address different targets, particularly within Robotics, e.g., multi-agent systems, and Intelligent Transportation Systems (ITS), e.g., autonomous vehicles.
+We highlight here those most relevant to our work, despite their differences.
 Makhataeva \textit{et al.} \cite{robotics9020021} overviewed AR research in Robotics over five years, categorizing the literature into Medical and Interactive Robotics, Path Planning and Control, and Multi-Agent Systems.
-Ibrahim \textit{et al.} \cite{su14020601} as well as Ali \textit{et al.} \cite{app13105871} extensively reviewed DT technology for ITS, with a particular focus on Electric Vehicles (EVs) and Autonomous Vehicles (AVs).
+Ibrahim \textit{et al.} \cite{su14020601} as well as Ali \textit{et al.} \cite{app13105871} reviewed DT technology for ITS, with a particular focus on Electric Vehicles (EVs) and Autonomous Vehicles (AVs).
 Tran \textit{et al.} \cite{9543560} reviewed 31 VR-based studies focused on AV-pedestrian interaction.
-Kettle \textit{et al.} \cite{safety8040084} presented a systematic review of AR visualizations for in-vehicle driver communication from 2012 to 2022.
-Riegler \textit{et al.} \cite{riegler2021systematic} provided a review covering 12 years of VR research in the context of automated driving from 2009 to 2020 while Guo \textit{et al.} \cite{GUO2022} reviewed the current development stage of the Internet of Vehicles and the use of DTs.
+Kettle \textit{et al.} \cite{kettle_safetyreview} presented a systematic review of AR visualizations for in-vehicle driver communication from 2012 to 2022.
+Riegler \textit{et al.} \cite{riegler2021systematic} provided a review covering 12 years of VR research in the context of automated driving from 2009 to 2020, while Guo \textit{et al.} \cite{GUO2022} reviewed the development of the Internet of Vehicles and the use of DTs.